utahnlp/x-fact/README.md

 # x-fact
 Official Code and Data repository of our ACL 2021 paper [X-FACT: A New Benchmark Dataset for Multilingual Fact Checking](https://arxiv.org/abs/2106.09248).

+## Access Using Huggingface Datasets
+You can access the dataset using the `datasets` library at: [https://huggingface.co/datasets/utahnlp/x-fact](https://huggingface.co/datasets/utahnlp/x-fact)

 **Note**: This repository is built on a slightly older fork of the `transformers` repository.
 We will release the code compatible with the newest `transformers` repo in a few days.

 ## 0. Prerequisites: Installation (python 3.6+).